Course - Electrochemical Process and Energy Technology - TMT4253

 Course content

 The basis for electrochemical energy technology and electrolysis processes.
 Relation to thermodynamics, electrode potentials and double layer.
 Electrode kinetics, charge transfer and electrocatalysis.
 Adsorption and reaction mechanisms.
 The hydrogen, oxygen, and chlorine electrodes.
 Introduction to electrochemical methods (potential steps and sweep voltammetry).
 Basic principles for energy and heat balances of electrochemical cells.
-Electrochemical processes: chlor alkali and chlorate electrolysis, metal production in aqueous solutions (Zn, Ni, Cu, Co).
-Theory for molten salts chemistry and electrochemistry, aluminium- and magnesium electrolysis.
+Molten salts chemistry and electrochemistry.
+Electrochemical processes: chlor-alkali and chlorate electrolysis, electroplating, metal production (electrolysis) in aqueous solutions (Zn, Ni, Cu, Co) and molten salts (Al, Mg).

 Learning outcome